sileneundula/EuphratesSignature-silene/WinternitzBlake2b.md

 - Small, Constant Public Key Size
 - Stronger Security Assumptions
 - Can reconstruct from secret key and nonce at anytime
+- Potential Support For Signing more than once (Stateful Signing since its n-1; can increase the size to allow more signing based on randomness of signatures)

 #### Key Size